Roles

 Locked tabs (shown with a lock icon) unlock as you complete earlier steps.
 For example, Content unlocks after you select a challenge question.

-The Requirements tab is where you upload the job description.
+The Requirements tab is where you upload supporting context — typically a job description, but it could be a research brief, a casting note, a topic outline, or anything else that describes what you're looking for.
 This is the most important step — the quality of your AI-generated challenge questions depends directly on the context you provide here.

-You can provide the job description in two ways:
+You can provide the context in two ways:

 Upload a PDF

-Drag and drop or click to upload the full job description file.
+Drag and drop or click to upload the full document.
 McCoy extracts the text automatically using OCR.
-This is the fastest option if you already have a formatted JD.
+This is the fastest option if you already have a formatted file.

 Paste text

-Copy and paste the job description directly into the text field.
-Useful when the JD is in an email, ATS, or other non-PDF format.
+Copy and paste the text directly into the field.
+Useful when the source is in an email, a doc, or other non-PDF format.

 Role Insights

-Once a job description is uploaded, McCoy's AI automatically generates Role Insights — an analysis of the role covering:
+Once supporting context is uploaded, McCoy's AI automatically generates Role Insights — an analysis of the role covering:

 - Key competencies and skills to evaluate

-- What distinguishes strong candidates for this specific role
+- What distinguishes strong respondents for this specific role

 - Industry context and role-specific considerations